-Put bluntly, these network governance approaches attempt a transformation the state by reinterpreting the state as "facilitators" of network self-regulation.
-State agencies, then, are supposed to "design" and manage networks, in which stakeholders build "co-arrangements" and negotiate policies (Klijn and Edelenbos 2008; Sørensen and Torfing 2008a).
-Moreover, shifting the state's self-understanding towards a reflexive governance of interactions is accompanied by a new self-interpretation of civil service agents.
-They should no longer envision themselves to be "rule-following bureaucrats" but "as creative, pragmatic, and engaged process facilitators" (Sørensen and Torfing 2008a, p.
+Put bluntly, these network governance approaches attempt a transformation of the state by reinterpreting the state as the "facilitator" of network self-regulation.
+State agencies are supposed to "design" and manage networks, in which stakeholders build "co-arrangements" and negotiate policies (Klijn and Edelenbos 2008; Sørensen and Torfing 2008a).
+Moreover, shifting the state's self-understanding is accompanied by a new self-interpretation of civil service agents.
+They should stop envisioning themselves to be "rule-following bureaucrats" and start to think of themselves "as creative, pragmatic, and engaged process facilitators" (Sørensen and Torfing 2008a, p.
 171).

 In practice, the Internet Governance Forum has been one of the most influential examples for this kind of network politics (Pohle and Thiel 2020).
 However, sovereignty is gaining supporters in digital politics, thereby questioning the discursive and institutional hegemony of network approaches.
-Pohle and Thiel have named three main approaches applying the political tradition of sovereignty to Internet governance.
+Pohle and Thiel name three main approaches applying the political tradition of sovereignty to Internet governance.
 The first focuses on "state autonomy and the security of national infrastructures" (2020, p.
 8), refining the cybersecurity debate and strengthening the protective dimension of states.
-The second one stresses the relevance of digital technology for economic prosperity, reviving the state as an economic actor.
-Finally, the third one stresses the individual self-determination, reviving the sovereign subject that may invoke the state to safeguard individual autonomy.
+The second one stresses the relevance of digital technology for economic prosperity, reinstating the state as an economic actor.
+Finally, the third one stresses the individual self-determination, reviving the sovereign subject that may invoke the state to safe-guard individual autonomy.

 Thus, all three approaches to digital sovereignty are firmly rooted in a different, ontological epistemology and a different vision of the core actors, dynamics, and political institutions of a digital society.
 As they diverge in terms of polity and politics, network and sovereignty rationalities also have different policy preferences.
-The network rationale favors "open data" and weak copyright regulations as they provide unregulated data for the users to experiment and create innovations free from pressures of morals or profit (Ganz 2018, pp. 151-159).
-In contrast, sovereignty advocates will support the rights and autonomy of sovereign data subjects, for instance by data protection, upholding copyrights, or installing measures to counter hate speech or fake news (Pohle and Thiel 2020, pp. 10-11, 2019, p.
+The network rationale often favors "open data" and weak copyright regulations as they provide unregulated data for the users to experiment and create innovations free from pressures of morals or profit (Ganz 2018, pp. 151-159).
+In contrast, sovereignty advocates tend to support the rights and autonomy of sovereign data subjects, for instance by data protection, upholding copyrights, or installing measures to counter hate speech or fake news (Pohle and Thiel 2020, pp. 10-11, 2019, p.
 70; Hummel et al. 2021).
-In many ways, these measures address un-intended consequence of early network approaches that wanted the Internet and information to stay free from any protectionism (see Clark or Foucault above).
-Sovereignty seizes the frictions between network narrative and reality to present itself as the actual option for governance in the digital society.